wssun/BOOST/README.md

-# Backdooring Neural Code Search
+# Backdoor-resilient Training
-This repo provides the code for reproducing the experiments in Backdooring Neural Code Search(BADCODE).
+This repo provides the code for reproducing the experiments in Backdoor-resilient Training(BOOST).

-## An Overview to BADCODE
+## An Overview to BOOST
 ![framework](figures/framework.png)

 ## Figure of Data (including perturbed, poisoned)